bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

     Dedicated Repo Host: Priority defined under the repoHost section of the spec is applied to the dedicated repo host by editing the spec.backups.pgbackrest.repoHost.priorityClassName section of the custom resource.
     PgBouncer: Priority is defined under the pgBouncer section of the spec and will apply to all PgBouncer Pods by editing the spec.proxy.pgBouncer.priorityClassName section of the custom resource.
     Backup (manual and scheduled): Priority is defined under the spec.backups.pgbackrest.jobs.priorityClassName section and applies that priority to all pgBackRest backup Jobs (manual and scheduled).
-    Restore (data source or in-place): Priority is defined for either a “data source” restore or an in-place restore by editing the spec.dataSource.postgresCluster.priorityClassName section of the custom resource.
+    Restore (data source or in-place): Priority is defined for either a "data source" restore or an in-place restore by editing the spec.dataSource.postgresCluster.priorityClassName section of the custom resource.
     Data Migration: The priority defined for the first instance set in the spec (array position 0) is used for the PGDATA and WAL migration Jobs.
 The pgBackRest repo migration Job will use the priority class applied to the repoHost.